Common Questions About Our Fee-Only Advisory Service

 -

-We do not try to time the market or shift to cash in anticipation of declines.
+We don't try to time the market or shift to cash in anticipation of declines.
 Our approach is to hold positions through volatility unless the underlying business case for a company has changed.
 Selling in a panic is how investors lock in losses and miss recoveries.
-For the Income and Growth portfolios, short-term price drops do not change why we own a company.
+For the Income and Growth portfolios, short-term price drops don't change why we own a company.
 For the Speculative Portfolio, sharp declines are expected and should be planned for from the start.
-If market volatility causes you serious anxiety, that is worth discussing before you invest, not after.
+If market volatility causes you serious anxiety, that's worth discussing before you invest, not after.

 Ready for someone to manage your account?